PreEmptive logo

 • Bypass entire blocks of application logic (voiding authorization and access controls)

-Using these techniques, a hacker can gain access to systems and data far beyond the one application; and, therefore, any environment where unauthorized debugging has occurred can reasonably be characterized as compromised or outright hostile.
+Using these techniques, a hacker can gain access to systems and data far beyond the one application.
+Therefore, any environment where unauthorized debugging has occurred can reasonably be characterized as compromised or outright hostile.

-Fortunately, by combining two complimentary DashO features, you can defend against unauthorized production debugging – in real-time and for all time.
+Fortunately, by combining two complementary DashO features, you can defend against unauthorized production debugging in real time and forever.

-Step 3: Implement DashO Debug Defense to automatically call the method described in step two along with any real-time anti-debugger defenses you may want to deploy (throwing random exceptions, notifications, etc.).
+Step 3: Implement DashO Debug Defense to automatically call the method described in step two, along with any real-time anti-debugger defenses you may want to deploy (e.g., throwing random exceptions, notifications, etc.).

-The result of this simple post-compile injection process is an application that, if ever attached to a debugger in production, would be “bricked going forward,” e.g. it would never run again (with or without a debugger attached).
+This simple post-compile injection process results in an application that, if ever attached to a debugger in production, would be “bricked going forward,” e.g., it would never run again (with or without a debugger attached).

-Custom messages, wiping of data, or any other defensive action can be embedded alongside the automatic behavior outlined above.
+Custom messages, data wiping, or any other defensive action can be embedded alongside the automatic behavior outlined above.

-The following illustration describes an Android App that has been instrumented with both debug detection and Shelf Life (auto-expiry) technology as described above – the minimal “annotations” that were used to implement all of the above behaviors are included as well.
+The following illustration describes an Android App that has been instrumented with both debug detection and Shelf Life (auto-expiry) technology.
+The minimal “annotations” that were used to implement all of the above behaviors are included as well.

 bricking1